Blind Men Crossing the Bridge Hakuin Ekaku (1685–1768), by Peter Reuschling.

 Here is some general information :

-Prior to opening my workshop i lived and traveled in Europa and throughout the Mediterranean area.The different cultures and languages i encountered found also their way expressed in some of the shapes i create.
+Prior to opening my workshop i lived and traveled throughout Europa and the Mediterranean area.The different cultures, languages and sights that I encountered found also their way to certain pipe-shapes in my workshop.

-I carve freehand pipes from the highest quality materials, best available Plateau-Bruyère and olive wood.
+I carve freehand pipes from the highest quality materials, best available Plateau-Bruyère and from time to time also in olive wood.
 The stem is hand cut including the tenon by using finest German ebonite, cumberland or lucite rods stock .
 Most of my briar is ordered in bulk, while some is hand picked by myself and wherever the origin, all of my briar undergoes a thorough control.

 I tend to work one pipe at a time, so that each pipe receives my utmost attention.
 Even the few standard shapes that I make are unique, I do not use templates in the creation of a pipe .